systelab/seed-dotnet/src/main/Entities/README.md

 This model represent the structure of the data which are going to save about the patients.

+### Email.cs

+This model represent the structure of the data which is used for the email.

 ###JsonWebToken
 This model represent the structure of the JWT token response.